Pyridoxine 5′-phosphate oxidase: Pathway

 Pyridoxine 5′-phosphate oxidase is the enzyme that catalyzes the rate-limited step of the B6 metabolism pathway.
 Vitamin B6, which is also known as pyridoxine, is a crucial nutrient for the human body, as it is responsible for more bodily functions than any other vitamin.
 Vitamin B6 is a coenzyme in the metabolism of carbohydrates, fats and proteins.
 This means that the enzymes which break these entities down for use in the body cannot function unless Vitamin B6 is present to induce a conformational change in the enzyme, thus activating it.
 Vitamin B6 also plays a role in the synthesis of hormones, red blood cells, neurotransmitters and enzymes.
 A person who is deficient in Vitamin B6 could suffer from insomnia, as well as suffer damage to the central nervous system.

 Reactions

-Pyridoxine 5′-phosphate oxidase catalyzes several reactions; the two most important are the deamination of pyridoxamine 5′-phosphate and the deamination of pyridoxine 5-phosphate, both of which are key intermediates in the metabolism of B6.
+Pyridoxine 5′-phosphate oxidase catalyzes several reactions; the two most important are the deamination of pyridoxamine 5′-phosphate and the dehydrogenation (oxidation) of pyridoxine 5-phosphate, both of which are key intermediates in the metabolism of B6.
 Pyridoxine 5′-phosphate oxidase's EC number is 1.4.3.5.